ycpcs/cs101-spring2017/index.md

 ## News

+* **Apr 19th** &mdash; The [Schedule](schedule.html) has been updated.
+Lectures 17&ndash;20 have each been moved back one day earlier.
 * **Apr 17th** &mdash; [Assignment 4](assign/assign04.html) has been posted.
 The design artifacts for **snake\_append\_head()** and **snake\_append\_tail()** are due at the beginning of class on **Tuesday, Apr 25th**.
 The design artifacts for **snake\_init()** and **scene\_update()** are due at the beginning of class on **Thursday, Apr 27th**, and the completed code is due on **Friday, May 5th** by 11:59 PM.
     * **Assignment 4 will require a good deal of understanding and effort - please be prepared to ask questions about the assignment during this Thursday's class (4-20-19).**
 * **Apr 4** &mdash; **Exam 3** will take place in class on **Tuesday, Apr 11th**.
 The format is the same as Exams 1 and 2.
 A practice exam is available on the [Practice Exams](practice/index.html) page.
 * **Mar 31** &mdash; The due date for [Assignment 3](assign/assign03.html) has been changed to **Thursday, Apr 6th** by 11:59 PM.
 * **Mar 30** &mdash; [Assignment 3](assign/assign03.html) has been updated to correct the description of scoring.